Similac NEC Lawsuit

 Contact a Similac NEC Lawyer Today

 Miller & Zois is a national mass tort firm that represents consumer victims.
-We are currently seeking new cases from individuals who had a premature baby that developed NEC after being fed with Similac formula.
+We are currently seeking new cases from individuals who had a premature baby who developed NEC after being fed with Similac formula.
 Contact us today to see if you have a case.

 Contact Information